JanessaTech/exercises/nextjs/zustand-demo/README.md

 ### About this project

-This project is to show how to use zustand
+This project is to show how to use zustand to implement login/logout and protect routes

 ### how to create this project from scratch